I was there.

 Lea talks about her journey to Poland in order to get her sister Miriam.

 4) Listen to Lea discussing getting her sister.
-Then answer the following question:
+Then answer the question.

 Life in Sweden